ntjandra/Carna-Take-Home/README.md

 - Backend: This was the first time I've used Django, so starting it up was the hardest part, but once I got past the setup the rest was similar to Flask (models, views) so it became easy to build.

     - Challenges: The directory structure was very confusing at first and finding out how manage.py works.
+        - Creating a Custom login in order to customize User types (Students and Teachers).
+Django's Built in needed to be rewritten.
+        - Understanding what ViewSets are and the alternatives, such as function calls.
     - Mistakes: I deleted the migrations folder to "start from scratch".
 Never do this.
-Ever..
+Ever!
 I fixed it by eventually hard resetting the db by dropping all tables, then reran migrate.
 <br>
 - Frontend: I've done projects with React but use third party apps to handle login, so building an authenthicator was new for me.
 I was told to not focus on the UI too heavily so I use Bootstrap to created basic buttons to call endpoints and displayed the results on a card in the page.
+    - Challenges
-    - Challenges: Learning React JWT and keeping track of user session.
+        - Learning React JWT and keeping track of user session.
-    - Another challenge was seperating the logins for a Teacher account versus a Student account.
+        - Seperating the logins for a Teacher account versus a Student account.
+Had to add the is_teacher/Student to token fields.